TheRayG/deepracer-log-analysis/README.md

-# deepracer
+# deepracer-log-analysis
-Adventures in AWS DeepRacer
+Adventures in a data-driven approach to training and tuning AWS DeepRacer reinforcement learning models.